 Still, there are a few quick steps to ensuring you make the most of your own natural texture, sans frizz.
 For starters, make sure you're using a microfiber towel to soak up excess water—the fabric is much kinder to your hair cuticle.
-(We love Aquis Lisse Hair Towel, $30).
+We love Aquis Lisse Luxe Hair Towel ($30).
 After that, work a leave-in mousse, balm, or cream into your hair with your fingers, and let it dry.

 Now that your hair is freshly washed, kick off the week by fully embracing your natural texture—from the boardroom to post-work drinks.

-The sleek, low, middle-parted chignon: always low-maintenance, always lovely.
+The sleek, low, middle-parted chignon: low-maintenance and lovely.

 When in doubt, part your hair to the side, tuck it behind your ears, and create a simple Dutch braid on the opposite side of the part, pinning it behind your ear.
 Pair with a red lip and no one will know the whole thing only took five minutes.

-Deep side part + loose fluffy flat-iron waves = très très chic.
+A deep side part paired with loose, fluffy flat-iron waves is très chic.
 This style works best on freshly washed hair.

 A perfectly straightened blunt bob pushed back and secured in place with a matte pomade is never a mistake.

-We are obsessed with vintage coifs inspired by men's styles like this on women with short hair—like Cary Grant made modern.
+We are obsessed with vintage coifs inspired by men's styles on women with short hair—like Cary Grant made modern.

 For a more classical take on retro hair, try an S-wave.
 This style evokes Old Hollywood glamour.
-For this, you'll want to use hot rollers, like these volumizing ones from T3.
+For this, you'll want to use hot rollers, like T3 Volumizing Hot Rollers Luxe ($119).

 Here's a style that works best on second-, third-, or fourth-day hair: Tease the living daylights out of the hair on top of your head and then smooth it back.

-Flower crowns are long since out, but jeweled metal hair accessories (like this one from Anthropologie) are all the way in.
-They look especially whimsical on short, curly, or wavy hair and would work perfectly for a wedding, holiday party, or another formal event.
+Jeweled metal hair accessories look especially whimsical on short, curly, or wavy hair and would be perfect for a wedding, holiday party, or another formal event.

 As you run from errands to brunch to errands again, a braided look is an infinitely cool way to keep your strands out of your face.